-Niassa Reserve is a large protected area of spectacular untouched natural scenery.
+“Niassa Reserve is a large protected area of spectacular untouched natural scenery.
 It’s twice the size of South Africa’s Kruger Park.
-Poachers have reduced the Reserve’s elephant population by 70 percent.
+Sadly, poachers have reduced the reserve’s elephant population by an alarming 70 percent.”

 Fere de Populare Neighborhood – infamous area of bars and discos where Mozambicans dance to “seductive Latino beats”.